stephan-gh/M3/README.md

 ### 1. Initial setup

-If you setup the project on a new (Debian-based) machine make sure to have at least the following packages installed:
+The recommended way to install all required packages is to use [Nix](https://nixos.org/):

-    $ sudo apt update
+    $ nix develop

-    $ sudo apt install git build-essential scons zlib1g-dev clang gawk \
+Nix will then install all required packages in a known-to-work version and drop you into a shell to work with M³.

-        m4 libboost-all-dev libssl-dev libgmp3-dev libmpfr-dev \
+Without Nix, you need to install the packages manually and hope that all versions are as expected.
+On Debian-based distributions, this should be something like:

-        libmpc-dev libncurses5-dev texinfo ninja-build libxml2-utils
+    $ sudo apt install git build-essential scons zlib1g-dev clang gawk m4 ninja-build libxml2-utils

 Note: If you have `pyenv` installed and therefore `/usr/bin/python` does not exist, you might need to install the package `python-dev-is-python3`.